oroinc/documentation/user_guide_marketing_tools/integrated/dotmailer_data_fields_mappings.rst

 You can add a note for the data field you are creating in the **Additional** section in **Notes**.

 .. image:: ../../img/dotmailer_email_campaign/oro_create_data_field.jpg
+   :alt: Add notes to the field

 Click :guilabel:`Save and Close` to save the new data field.
 Once saved, it will appear in the **Data Fields** grid.

 From within the grid, you can also: